calleighwinberg/Mortgage/README.md

 ### Description

 Mortgage Literate uses Node.js, Express, MongoDB, and Bootstrap for design and deployment.
 Passport.js is used to handle authentication.
 Mortgage Literate aims to build an alternative resource that allows homebuyers to compare their financing options in a straighforward way.
-The app hosts the production database of users and their assocciated clients through Atlas MongoDB and is deployed using Heroku.
+The app hosts the production database of users and their associated clients through Atlas MongoDB and is deployed using Heroku.

 ## Anyone can view every analysis created.
 ![image](https://github.com/user-attachments/assets/a5cbb6de-b37a-49b1-8f83-03c537c1b7cc)